-	- The need to be constantly connected: Naturally, business travelers are constantly using their mobile phone or other devices to remain connected with their clients and colleagues during their business trips.
-Being able to access their email, join a video meeting or open large file attachments quickly and efficiently is extremely important to the business traveler segment.
-Hotels that don’t offer fast WiFi or any internet access at all, would not be an ideal place for business travelers.
-With the growing age of constantly connected travelers, the debate of offering WiFi is now a must in the hospitality industry.
+- The need to be continuously connected: Naturally, business travelers are regularly using their mobile phones or other devices to remain connected with their clients and colleagues during their business trips.
+Being able to access their email, join a video meeting, or open large file attachments quickly and efficiently is extremely important to the business traveler segment.
+Hotels that don’t offer fast WiFi or any internet access at all would not be an ideal place for business travelers.
+With the growing age of always-connected travelers, the debate of offering WiFi is now a must in the hospitality industry.

 - Make more loyal hotel guests: Due to the higher frequency of travel and less time spent on the booking process, business travelers have a higher tendency to stick with certain hotels that meet their criteria compared to leisure travelers.
-In fact, 65% of business travelers belong to a hotel loyalty program, according to a recent study from Google.
-Offering a great hotel loyalty program that offers loyal guests with special offers, free upgrades and/or free services, is an excellent way to keep business travelers returning to the hotel for their business trips.
+65% of business travelers belong to a hotel loyalty program, according to a recent study from Google.
+Offering an excellent hotel loyalty program that offers loyal guests with special offers, free upgrades, or free services, is an excellent way to keep business travelers returning to the hotel for their business trips.

 Understanding Leisure Travelers

-- Generally more price sensitive: Unlike business travelers who generally spend more on their travels, leisure travelers tend to be more price sensitive than their business counterparts.
-According to Google’s 2014 Traveler Study, a majority of 63% of leisure travelers are price sensitive when deciding on which hotel to book with.
-Leisure travelers spend more time deciding on the most suitable hotel for their travels and also make a greater effort to find the best possible deal for their stay.
-To make it easier for guests to find the lowest and best price, providing a booking tool that allows for guests to search in real-time within their budget is extremely helpful to cater to leisure travelers.
+- Generally, more price-sensitive: Unlike business travelers who usually spend more on their travels, leisure travelers tend to be more price-sensitive than their business counterparts.
+Leisure travelers spend more time deciding on the most suitable hotel for their travels and also make a more considerable effort to find the best possible deal for their stay.
+To make it easier for guests to find the lowest and best price, providing a booking tool that allows guests to search in real-time within their budget is extremely helpful to cater to leisure travelers.

 - Greater attraction to packages and specials: Leisure travelers are always looking for ways to improve their travel experience, which is the reason why they are more drawn to hotel packages than business travelers.
 Equipped with the mindset of having a great vacation experience, the majority of leisure travelers are looking for hotels that provide them with incentives to stay there than any other hotel.
-There are plenty of different packages that hoteliers can create for guests, such as providing a package that is associated with a large event in the city, walking tours around the most popular tourist destinations in the area, itineraries for family fun or romantic getaways and much more.
-This is the opportunity for hoteliers to get creative, do their research on the biggest demand generators in their area and utilize this valuable information to increase the number of guests to the hotel through packages.
+There are plenty of different packages that hoteliers can create for guests, such as delivering a package that is associated with a significant event in the city.
+The hotel can also offer walking tours around the most popular tourist destinations in the area, itineraries for family fun or romantic getaways, and much more.
+This is the opportunity for hoteliers to get creative, do their research on the most prominent demand generators in their area, and utilize this valuable information to increase the number of guests to the hotel through packages.

-In order to have a successful business, it is important to understand the needs and wants of your customers.
-The same concept applies for hotels, as it is not only important to acknowledge your guests’ preferences, but also to understand the differences of your business and leisure traveler segments.
-By better understanding your business mix, hoteliers are able to market to these different segments with greater effectiveness.
-Taking the time to understand and research the differences of your business mix, such as business and leisure travelers, can only help to improve your hotel’s influence on guests by providing them with what they truly want in their travel experience.
-Interested in further reading?
-Check out the 5 hospitality blogs every hotelier should be reading.
+To have a successful business, it is crucial to understand the needs and wants of your customers.
+The same concept applies for hotels, as it is not only essential to acknowledge your guests’ preferences, but also to understand the differences of your business and leisure traveler segments.
+By better understanding your business mix, hoteliers can market to these different segments with greater effectiveness.
+Taking the time to understand and research the differences of your business mix, such as business and leisure travelers, can only help to improve your hotel’s influence on guests.
+You achieve this by providing them with what they truly want in their travel experience.
+Are you interested in further reading?
+Check out the five hospitality blogs every hotelier should be reading.